openshift/origin-server/node-util/README-Idler.md

 Manual Restoring
 ----------------------

-A gear may be restored without accessing it's URL  using the following
+A gear may be restored without accessing its URL  using the following
 command:
 ```
 /usr/sbin/oo-restorer -u <gear uuid>